matteoforlini/human_obstacle_avoidance/README.md

 ## UR Script
 In the folder, there is a script file that needs to be called from a .urp Universal Robot program file inside the robot controller.
 Ensure the IP address of the robot matches the one set in the code files.

+## Bibliography
+If you have found the work useful, please cite it with:

+@article{forlini2024experimental,
+  title={Experimental implementation of skeleton tracking for collision avoidance in collaborative robotics}, author={Forlini, Matteo and Neri, Federico and Ciccarelli, Marianna and Palmieri, Giacomo and Callegari, Massimo}, journal={The International Journal of Advanced Manufacturing Technology}, pages={1--17}, year={2024}, publisher={Springer}
+}